Waaq

-In Oromo and Somali culture, Waaq, Waaqa or Waaqo was the name of God in their pre-Christian and pre-Muslim monotheistic faith believed to have been adhered to by Cushitic groups.
+In Oromo and Somali culture, Waaq, Waaqa or Waaqo was the name of God in their pre-Muslim monotheistic faith believed to have been adhered to by Cushitic groups.
 It was likely brought to the Horn by speakers of the Proto-Cushitic language who arrived from North Sudan in the Neolithic era and may share roots with the Religions of the Book but is not derived from them.
 The Cushites were similarly among the first people to have practiced circumcision, a central religious rite in the Abrahamic religions.
-In more recent times, the usage of the term Waaq has mostly declined since the arrival of Islam and Christianity to the Horn of Africa.
+In more recent times, the usage of the term Waaq has mostly declined since the arrival of Islam to the Horn of Africa.